sequentech/ballot-verifier/README.md

 Refer to the `.github/workflows/build.yml` for more information on each of the steps.

+## Fixtures and unit tests

+Some of the fixtures are based on other fixtures.
+For example `example_1__invalid_choice_alpha` is based on `example_1`.
+The changes are applied by the `update_fixture.sh` on the example directory, resetting the fixture directory to be a copy of the source fixture and applying the corresponding changes.
+Typically, the `expectations.json` file is not copied from the source fixture and instead is taylored for the specific fixture.

+The `expectations.json` file is used within the unit test as the source for expectations specific to that fixture for a given unit test.

 ## The screen.h file

 The file `include/agora-airgap/screen.h` includes the PNG found in